Google gets take-down requests after European court ruling: source

 Google is the dominant search engine in Europe, commanding about 93 percent of the market, according to StatCounter global statistics.
 Microsoft Corp's Bing has 2.4 percent and Yahoo Inc has 1.7 percent.

-The company has said it is disappointed with the ruling, which it said differed dramatically from a non-binding opinion by the ECJ's court adviser last year which noted that deleting information from search results would interfere with freedom of expression.
+Google has said it is disappointed with the ruling, which it noted differed dramatically from a non-binding opinion by the ECJ's court adviser last year.
+That opinion said deleting information from search results would interfere with freedom of expression.

 Yahoo is "carefully reviewing" the decision to assess the impact for its business and its users, a spokeswoman said in a statement.
 "Since our founding almost 20 years ago, we've supported an open and free internet; not one shaded by censorship."